umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Block-List-Editor/index.md

 **Advanced**
 These properties are relevant when you work with custom views.

-- **Force hide content editor** - If you made a custom view that enables you to edit the content part of a block.
-And you are using default editing mode(not inline) you might want to hide the content-editor from the block editor overlay.
+- **Force hide content editor** - If you made a custom view that enables you to edit the content part of a block and you are using default editing mode(not inline) you might want to hide the content-editor from the block editor overlay.

 ## Editing Blocks